vinhkhuc/jcrfsuite/README.md

-Jcrfsuite is a Java interface of [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (same technique used in [snappy-java](https://github.com/xerial/snappy-java) version 1.1.0).
+Jcrfsuite is a Java interface for [crfsuite](http://www.chokkan.org/software/crfsuite/), a fast implementation of Conditional Random Fields, using SWIG and class injection technique (same technique used in [snappy-java](https://github.com/xerial/snappy-java) version 1.1.0).

 ### Example on Twitter Part-of-Speech (POS) tagging